Reviews

 13) (Computer) In your browser, set the address bar to printrbot.cloud and press enter.

-14) (Computer) Login to printrbot.cloud (If you need to setup an account, do so first, using the serial number from the WiFi screen on the Printrbot).
+14) (Computer) Login to printrbot.cloud (If you need to create an account, do that first, using the serial number from the WiFi screen on the Printrbot).

-15) (Computer) Once you are logged into printrbot.cloud for the first time, there should be a large yellow notice at the top of the first page with a message informing you that you have no printers connected.
-Click “Add new printer” in this Yellow box, and then enter your printer name and IP address from the Printrbot WiFi screen.
-If you have configured a password for your Printrbot, enter that on this screen as well.
-Finally click the “Save” button.
+15) (Computer) Once you’re logged into printrbot.cloud for the first time, there should be a large yellow notice at the top of the page telling you that you have no printers connected.
+Click “Add new printer” in that yellow box, then enter your printer name and IP address from the Printrbot WiFi screen.
+If you’ve set a password for your Printrbot, enter that here as well.
+Then click “Save”.

-16) (Computer) If you have multiple printers, or already have a printer setup and need to edit it or add a new printer, you can see the printers listed in a drop down box in the top right of the printrbot.cloud site (after logging in).
-Click the printer name to get the drop down printer menu, then either click “Edit” under the printer you need to change, or click “Add new printer”.
+16) (Computer) If you have multiple printers, or already have one set up and need to edit it or add another, you’ll find the printers listed in a drop down box in the top right of the printrbot.cloud site (after logging in).
+Click the printer name for the drop down menu, then either click “Edit” under the printer you want to change, or click “Add new printer”.

-17) (Computer) If your printrbot.cloud account and your Printrbot Simple Pro are successfully connected, you will see the name of your Printrbot Simple Pro in the upper right corner of your printrbot.cloud account dashboard as well as a green indicator box next to the printer name.
+17) (Computer) If your printrbot.cloud account and your Printrbot Simple Pro are successfully connected, you’ll see the name of your printer in the upper right corner of your dashboard along with a green indicator box next to it.

-18) (Computer) Now you can create projects on your cloud account dashboard, as well as connect to your MyMiniFactory and Thingiverse accounts to import models and collections.
-Creating a project from the main dashboard page will allow you to enter a project name and description, then take you to the project page where you can upload the 3D model file and a project picture.
-You can also click the Materials button on the left navigation bar (which looks like a leather hide icon) where you can add new types of materials (or filaments) to your account.
-Here you can also send the updated materials (or filaments) list to your printer.
+18) (Computer) Now you can create projects on your cloud dashboard, as well as connect to your MyMiniFactory and Thingiverse accounts to import models and collections.
+Creating a project from the main dashboard lets you enter a name and description, then takes you to the project page where you can upload the 3D model file and a project picture.
+You can also click the Materials button on the left nav bar (looks like a leather hide icon) to add new filament types to your account and push the updated materials list to your printer.

 Additional Notes